Sara Sheehy worked in partnership with Visit Idaho to create this Travel Tip.

 Main Street’s tall brick buildings echo the collective sound of thousands of tiny hooves.
 The crowd chuckles and points when the sheep get turned around and start running in the wrong direction.
 Volunteers form a chain at the end of the sheep band, ensuring that all animals make it safely from one end of the street to the other.

-The Trailing of the Sheep Festival (October 10-14, 2018), a celebration of sheep and the historic sheepherding culture in the Sun Valley area, has been delighting visitors for the past 22 years.
+The Trailing of the Sheep Festival, a celebration of sheep and the historic sheepherding culture in the Sun Valley area, has been delighting visitors for more than two decades.
 Named one of the “Top Ten Fall Festivals in the World” by MSN, the Trailing of the Sheep Festival is as unique as Sun Valley itself.

 While the highlight of the festival is the Big Sheep Parade in downtown Ketchum, where the 1,500 sheep make their way through town toward their winter foraging grounds, the festival is a five-day feast for the senses.
 Here is a beginner’s guide on how to make the most of your time at the Trailing of the Sheep Festival.

 Dinners, cooking classes, and lamb tastings proliferate at Trailing of the Sheep.
 To kick off the festival in style, join local sheep ranchers at one of the four-course Farm to Table dinners at the Sustainability Center in Hailey.
-Tickets sell out, so be sure to purchase in advance.
+Tickets sell out, so be sure to purchase in advance or join the waitlist.

 To dive deeper into lamb cuisine, sign up for a cooking class with local and visiting chefs.
 Classes are focused on creating a complete meal, with lamb as the center dish.
-The classes are offered throughout the valley on the Thursday and Friday of the Festival.
+The classes are offered throughout the valley from Wednesday to Friday of the Festival.
+Tickets must be purchased in advance or you can join the waitlist.

 For the Love of Lamb is a true community celebration, with restaurants in Ketchum offering samples of unique and delicious lamb dishes.
 Sampling tickets allow you to experience a variety of flavors and preparations.
 In addition, lamb-centered specials are available at restaurants throughout town, and food-truck style lamb dishes can be found at the Folklife Fair on Saturday.